aa2il/rbn_tool/README.md

 # Installation for Windoz:

 1) Best bet is to use mini-conda and follow the instructions above.
-2) If you want/need a windoz binary, email me and I'll put one together for you.
+2) There is an older compiled binary/installer listed on the right panel of this screen.
+If you want/need a more recent binary, email me or follow the steps in windoz.bat to build it from the source.